Pylons/pyramid/docs/narr/hooks.rst

 meaningful effect, because response processing will have already occurred, and the request's scope will expire almost immediately after all finished callbacks have been processed.

-It is often necessary to tell whether an exception occurred within :term:`view callable` code from within a finished callback: in such a case, the :attr:`request.exception` attribute of the request when it enters a response callback will be an exception object instead of its default value of ``None``.

 Errors raised by finished callbacks are not handled specially.
 They will be propagated to the caller of the :app:`Pyramid` router